 “Hutto has been a great partner with us as we continue to develop the Innovation Business Park into a center of technology, high-quality manufacturing, and business,” Titan Development’s Director of Development Joe Iannacone said in the release.
 “The demand for space in this park has been astounding.”

 Four buildings of the six-building project are already built, with building two under construction and building six still proposed.
 Building three recently delivered and has roughly 58,000 square feet available for lease as of this writing.
 Other tenants at the business park include Paradigm Metals, EDC Moving Systems and Bry-Comm.

 1. Prologis Portfolio Purchase

 Size: 37.5 million SF (517,089 SF in Austin)

 Possibly the largest industrial transaction in the country in 2020, Prologis acquired a portfolio of properties owned by Industrial Property Trust (IPT) for roughly $4 billion in 1Q 2020.
 The portfolio consisted of 37.5 million square feet across 236 properties in multiple states.
 The portfolio was 96% leased at the time of purchase.

 “We are very pleased to add IPT’s portfolio to our platform,” said Prologis chief investment officer Eugene F. Reilly.
 “With this acquisition, we have increased our presence in key U.S. markets and will leverage the benefit of our scale and proven operating expertise to deliver enhanced service to our customers, maximizing shareholder value.”

 Of this portfolio, roughly 517,000 sf are attributed to buildings located at Tuscany Industrial Center in Austin.

 Prologis owns properties across the United States, Europe, and Asia.
 The firm has made several other notable acquisitions in recent years, including an all-stock acquisition of DCT Industrial Trust for $8.5 billion in 2018 and an all-stock acquisition of Liberty Property Trust for $13 billion in 2020.

-With large portfolio purchases like these occurring, both in Austin and across the country, it’s clear that investors are confident that industrial space will continue to be a valuable asset for years to come.
+With large portfolio purchases like these occurring, both in Austin and across the country, it’s clear that commercial real estate investors are confident that industrial space will continue to be a valuable asset for years to come.
 It will be interesting to see what 2021 has in store for Austin’s industrial market.